diagrid-labs/catalyst-tetris/README.md

 This repository contains the source code for a browser based multiplayer Tetris game written in Python and Go using Catalyst (serverless Dapr) for state and communication.

-Don't expect production ready code here.
-This is just a small and fun project to play around with.
+> Don't expect production ready code here.
+This is just a fun project to play around with! 😁

 ![tetris game](images/tetris_game.gif)